TDMJ10/KOMI/README.md

 Keeping them Anonymous: Kami, Striker, Nag

-For keeping me motivated to keep working on this
+For teaching me and keeping me motivated to keep working on this

 Edge Impulse